Diana029/caffe_face_varification/README.md

 # caffe_face_varification
-Prototype of the face verification system
+Prototype of the face verification system on python language